 A two-day investigation revealed that Chris was actively involved in an affair with a co-worker, which he denied in the previous interviews.

-Chris confessed that after he told Shanann that he wanted a separation he walked downstairs for a moment, and when he returned he saw their one child sprawled out on her bed, blue in the face, and that Shanann was actively strangling their other child.
-Chris said he went into rage and ultimately strangled Shanann to death.
-He then loaded all three bodies on the back of his work truck and took them to and oil work site where he buried Shanann near two oil tanks and dumped the girls inside the tanks.
+Chris confessed that after he told Shanann that he wanted a separation, he walked downstairs for a moment, and when he returned, he saw their one child sprawled out on her bed, blue in the face, and that Shanann was actively strangling their other child.
+Chris said he went into a rage and ultimately strangled Shanann to death.
+He then loaded all three bodies on the back of his work truck and took them to an oil work site where he buried Shanann near two oil tanks and dumped the girls inside the tanks.

 Chris was presented with an aerial photograph of the tank battery area and identified three separate locations in which he placed the bodies.

-Drone searches were done over the area.
-At approximately 16:15 on the 14th investigators spotted a bedsheet in the field near the tank battery.
+Drone searches were executed over the area.
+At approximately 16:15 on 14 August, investigators spotted a bedsheet in the field near the tank battery.
 The sheet matched the pattern of several pillowcases and a top sheet recovered from a kitchen trash can from the Watts residence earlier that day.
-The drone search also revealed fresh movement of dirt consistent with a clandestine grave near the oil tanks.
+The drone search also revealed the fresh movement of dirt, consistent with a clandestine grave, near the oil tanks.